RedisBloom/RedisBloom/docs/commands/tdigest.create.md

 #### Parameters:

 * **key**: The name of the sketch (a t-digest data structure)

+Optional parameters:

-* **compression**: The compression parameter.
+* **COMPRESSION**: The compression parameter.
 100 is a common value for normal uses.
 1000 is extremely large.
-See the further notes bellow
+If no value is passed by default the compression will be 100.
+Further notes bellow.

 **Further notes on compression vs accuracy:**